aimeos/aimeos-docs/src/manual/service-decorators.md

 If you would like to offer delivery options with different costs depending on the country use

 First delivery option:

 ```
 country.delivery-include : DE,AT,CH
 ```

 Second delivery option:

 ```
 country.delivery-exclude : DE,AT,CH
 ```

-The first delivery option would be shown for customers from Germany, Austria and Switzerland while only the second delivery option would be only available for customers from the rest of the world.
+The first delivery option would be presented to customers from Germany, Austria and Switzerland only, while the second delivery option would be available for customers from the rest of the world only.

 ## Currency

-Shows service options only of the currency used in the basket is one of the configured ones or is not one of the excluded ones.
+Shows service options, if the currency used in the basket is either found in the include or *not* found in the exclude configuration.

 currency.include (optional)
 : Comma separated list of three letter ISO currency codes (without spaces).
 If the used currency in the basket **matches one of the listed currency codes**, the service option is shown to the user during the checkout.

 currency.exclude (optional)
 : Comma separated list of three letter ISO currency codes (without spaces).
-If the used currency in the basket **doesn't match one of the listed currency codes**, the service option is shown to the user during the checkout.
+If the used currency in the basket **does *not* match one of the listed currency codes**, the service option is shown to the user during the checkout.

+**Examples**

-If the customer has chosen "USD" as currency, the service option isn't shown if this configuration is set:
+If the customer has chosen "USD" as currency, the service option is *not* shown if this configuration is set:

 ```
 currency.include : CHF,EUR,GBP
 ```

-When the customer again uses "USD" as currency, the service option is shown in this case:
+With "USD" as the customer's chosen currency, the service option is displayed with a configuration like this:

 ```
 currency.exclude : CHF,EUR
 ```